Have you ever spent more time getting ready for something than you did actually doing the something?

 - Joyfear.
 Leo Babauta coined the term.
 Joyfear is this amazing feeling that could be mistaken for an anxiety attack if you aren’t paying attention.
 It can feel like a racing heart or a lump in your throat.
 It can also feel like flying.
 When you are doing something that you aren’t completely prepared for, but know you will be really good at, you will feel joyfear.
 Embrace it.

 - Perfectionism.
 If you spend too much time getting ready, you might be a perfectionist.
-Boycott perfection.
+Punch perfection in the face.